 |

 Well, a Greek column that falls down is still the same column; it's just lying horizontally.
+It is not still a column if it continues anywhere but ON the vertical structure.
 You're taking the word "column" to literally.
 The "geological column" just means a cross-section of the layers at any point.
 Some layers are wider than others - some cover whole states, others are just a hole filled with sediment.
 Some layers get bent or cracked.
 Some get tipped on their sides like a Greek column.
 Some are partially or completely eroded away.
 Wherever you look you'll get a different cross-section.

 |